 Background on the center:

-The Arab Theatre Training Center as a project evolved out of the Arab Arts project.
+The Arab Theatre Training Center as a project evolved out of the Arab Arts project online through the help of WebDesign499.
 The ATTC was officially founded during the sixth Amman International Theatre Festival in 1999 where several training workshops in theatrical arts were organized at the hands of expert professionals.
 The idea of the center quickly developed to become a specialized center in the field of research and training in the performing arts.
 Its objectives also grew through the needs assessment using various measurement tools.
 Several workshops in the performing arts were organized in different Arab countries in cooperation with a variety of artistic organizations and groups.

 - Contribute towards creating an environment conducive to creativity in the field of the performing arts.